laboon/ebook/text/15_testing_basics.md

 When input values are outside normal operating parameter or are approaching the limits of what the system can handle, this is called an __edge case__.
 An edge case may be the tire popping and air pressure dropping to zero.
 Another case would be someone forgetting that they had the air hose attached to the tire, and pumping in air up to a pressure of 200 PSI, the absolute limit to which the tire is rated.

-__Corner cases__ (often also called __pathological cases__) refer to situations where multiple things go wrong at the same time, or where a value is, to put it bluntly, ridiculously out of range from what is expected.
+__Corner cases__ (also called __pathological cases__) refer to situations where multiple things go wrong at the same time, or where a value is, to put it bluntly, ridiculously out of range from what is expected.
 An example would be a tire pressure sensor receiving a value of 2,000,000,000 (2 billion) PSI, which is quite a bit higher than the pressure in the core of the Earth.
 Another example would be the tire popping at the same time that the sensor fails and attempts to send an error code.

 Although I have been using a simple function with relatively well-defined inputs and outputs, base cases, edge cases, and corner cases can also be specified and thought about in other kinds of operations.
 Consider an e-commerce site.
 Some base cases for testing the shopping cart might be: